allbyai/ToRoLaMa/README.md

 ## Introduction

 Established in 2019, Torus Actions SAS, Toulouse, France (also known as [Torus AI](https://www.torus.ai)) was initiated by a collective of scientists under the leadership of Professor [Nguyen Tien Zung](https://vi.wikipedia.org/wiki/Nguy%E1%BB%85n_Ti%E1%BA%BFn_D%C5%A9ng), who discovered the toric conservation principle.
-This principle states that
+This principle states that:
 ```
 Everything conserved by a dynamical system is also conserved by its associated torus actions.
 ```